victferrera/book-grokking-algorithms/README.md

-# book-grokking-algorithms
+# Grokking Algorithms: An illustrated guide for programmers and other curious people
-algorithms and data structures
+First read of the book, trying to understand in-depth how some algorithms and data structure works